whitestarballoon/Iridium-Shield/README.md

 This shield is compatible with the following platforms:

--  Arduino Mega
+-  Arduino Mega (Tested with Mega 2560)
--  Seeduino Mega
+-  Seeduino Mega (Untested)
--  Netduino
+-  Netduino (Untested)
--  Arduino Uno
+-  Arduino Uno (Untested)
 -  Arduino Due (Untested)

 Requirements
 ------------

 ### Power input
-This shield is designed to accept power in 3 different ways, CHOOSE ONLY ONE:
+This shield is designed to accept power in 2 different ways, CHOOSE ONLY ONE:

-- External 5V regulated, 2A is good
+- External 5V regulated, 2A is recommended (as low as 500ma may work with reduced transmit duty cycle)
   - supply higher power here (no more than 3.5A) here if you experience brownout warnings or want to use a smaller supercap
   - Screw terminals available on the shield
 - Arduino/Netduino onboard voltage 5V regulator
   - Transmissions will have to be limited to once every few minutes, to allow supercap to charge
-- Arduino Vin Unregulated 7-20V
-  - Must add [Pololu Voltage Regulator](http://www.pololu.com/catalog/product/2110) to the shield to support this option.
-  - !Add heat sink to the Arduino Due/Mega regulator if you exceed 12v on Vin!
-  - DISCONNECT JP5 FOR THIS OPTION

 ### Additional Components Not Included
 - Iridium 9602 Modem
   - Bare Iridium 9602 modem modules are available from [NAL Research](http://www.nalresearch.com/IridiumHardware.html) (look for 9602-I).
 - Iridium Antenna
+  - u.fl to SMA adapter cable
   - Antennas are available from [NAL Research](http://www.nalresearch.com/IridiumHardware.html).
   - DO NOT OPERATE 9602 MODEM WITHOUT PROPER ANTENNA